(Click on images to view larger)

 Eleanor Mill

-The Grand Dame of op-ed illustration grew up during the Depression, the daughter of a Buick salesman and a brilliantly talented artist-mother.
+The Grande Dame of op-ed illustration grew up during the Depression, the daughter of a Buick salesman and a brilliantly talented artist-mother.
 They lived all over the country, including Michigan (where she was born), New Mexico, Tennessee, Illinois, and finally Maryland.
 By the time she graduated from high school in Rockville, Maryland, Eleanor had attended 21 different schools.

 After high school she won a scholarship to the Corcoran School of Art in Washington, D.C.
 She left school after two years and worked for the summer as a caricaturist at the National Zoo until she had enough money to head to New York where she studied for a while under the Russian emigrant painter, Raphael Soyer.
 From there it was a job as a silkscreen artist in the garment district.